 Who Does it Well: Queenstown, New Zealand which hosts Queenstown Winter Pride

 Many queer ski weeks are beginning to offer event programming for a more diverse set of attendees after years of events catering specifically to gay, cisgender men.
 Queenstown Pride is a 10-day long festival featuring on and off-mountain events in “the adventure capital of the world.”

 Throughout the event, there are parties specifically for queer female-identifying attendees as well as free cocktail events for trans attendees and allies.
 On top of offering events for many within the LGBTQ+ acronym, Queenstown Pride also puts on events that welcome families like their free 5k Park Run as well as a free dog fashion show called, “Woof!
-The Rainbow Dog Show” will entertain the entire family.
+The Rainbow Dog Show” that will entertain the entire family.